arijit69-web/Calculator/README.md

 # Calculator

 # Aim :
-The aim of the project is to create a Calculator using Java Swing.
+The aim of the project is to create a Calculator App using Java Swing.
 It perform basic operations:
+- Addition
+- Multiplication
+- Division
+- Substraction
+- Square-
- > Addition, Multiplication, Division, Substraction, Square and Square root
+- Square root

 # Languages Used :
+- Java
-Java, Java Swing
+- Java Swing

-# Demo of the the Calculator
+# Demo of the the Calculator App :

 <img width="203" alt="calc" src="https://user-images.githubusercontent.com/60184336/127898411-c9c7d30f-4fa0-4c05-93a2-09ee0035991f.PNG">